-JSU Business Office in B.F.
-Roberts Hall facilitates payment of room charges and any other payments related to housing.
-Students can also make payments on their JSU PAWS account.
-Applications for student housing may be obtained from the housing website, www.jsums.edu/housing, Housing/Residence Life Office or the Office of Admissions.
-Completed applications must be accompanied by the required application processing fee and returned to the Housing/Residence Life Office before a student is assigned housing.
-The Housing/Residence Life Department only accepts money orders, cashier checks or cash.
-The applications may be mail to:
+JSU Housing and Residence Life fees are assessed through the Housing Director (THD) Self-Service Portal.
+Students can make all payments relative to housing on their JSU PAWS account via the THD: JSU Housing Self-Service portal..
+Applications for student housing may be obtained from the website, www.jsums.edu/PAWS, Housing.
+Completed applications must be accompanied by the required application processing fee or room reservation fee before a student is assigned housing.
+The Department of Housing and Residence Life only accepts credit or debit cards for payments.